Energy-momentum squared symmetric Teleparallel gravity: $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity: Introduction

-In this work we are motivated to explore another extension of the symmetric teleparallel theory.
-Our basic aim is to extend $f(Q,T)$ gravity to $f(Q,\textbf{T}^{2})$ gravity, where $\textbf{T}^{2}=T_{\mu\nu}T^{\mu\nu}$, following the extension of $f(R,T)$ gravity to $f(R,\textbf{T}^2)$ gravity.
 We will call $f(Q,\textbf{T}^{2})$ gravity as the Energy-momentum squared symmetric teleparallel gravity (EMSSTG).
 The gravitational action will be constituted by an arbitrary function $f(Q,\textbf{T}^{2})$ of $Q$ and $\textbf{T}^{2}$.
-Then varying the action with respect to the metric we can frame the field equations in a metric formalism.
+Then varying the action with respect to the metric we can frame the field equations in a metric-affine formalism.
 Using those equations we can study the cosmological evolution of the theory in detail.
 Some specific toy models may help in properly understanding the dynamics of the theory.
 We also intend to study the energy conditions in the background of the theory to put constraints on the model.
 The paper is organized as follows: The basic field equations of $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity is derived in section 2.
 Cosmological evolution of EMSSTG is explored in section 3.
-Section 4 is dedicated in studying the dynamics of some specific toy models.
+Section 4 is dedicated to studying the dynamics of some specific toy models.
 In section 5 we investigate the energy conditions in the background of EMSSTG thus constraining the theory.
 Finally the paper ends with some concluding remarks in section 6.
-In section 7, we provide an appendix showing some expressions that is not included in the main body of the paper.